ceefour/sanad-hadith/README.md

 COPY (SELECT * FROM sanad.hadithcollection) TO '/tmp/hadithcollection.tsv';
 COPY (SELECT * FROM sanad.hadith) TO '/tmp/hadith.tsv';
 COPY (SELECT * FROM sanad.literal WHERE id LIKE 'hadith%') TO '/tmp/literal-hadith.tsv';
-COPY (SELECT * FROM sanad.transliteration WHERE id LIKE 'hadith%') TO '/tmp/transliteration-hadith.tsv';
 COPY (SELECT * FROM sanad.spellingproperty WHERE id LIKE 'hadith%') TO '/tmp/spellingproperty-hadith.tsv';
 COPY (SELECT * FROM sanad.authenticityproperty WHERE id LIKE 'hadith%') TO '/tmp/authenticityproperty-hadith.tsv';
 ```